menu

 Demographics

-The rate of college-level education in Millerville is quite a bit lower than the national average among all cities of 21.84%: just 10.00% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Millerville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.00% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Millerville in 2022 was $24,207, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $96,828 for a family of four.
 However, Millerville contains both very wealthy and poor people as well.